dainst/idai-field/server/deployment_example/README.md

 ```
 sudo chown 65534 files/
 ```
+### Creating a project using the interface

+Open http://localhost and login with the CouchDB admin credentials as defined in your .env file.
+You should be able to create new projects in your browser.

+### Creating a project using the CLI
 Next we create a project with a random password.
 ```
 docker exec -it field-hub-app /app/bin/field_hub eval 'FieldHub.CLI.create_project("my_first_project")'